nuclearsalmon/project-accela/README.md

 ## Credits
 Thanks to:
-- SqZ / Ozz Nixon - My main source of advice, insights and [documentation][out_ryobbs].
+- SqZ / Ozz Nixon - My main source of advice and insights.

 <br>